NTNU-WebTek/wasm/README.md

 Additionally, WASM allows developers to use other languages than JavaScript to build web applications.
 This opens up the web to developers who are not familiar with JavaScript, or those who value type-safety and productivity of other languages.

 ## Examples
 We have prepared a few examples to showcase the capabilities of WASM.
+You can explore the examples [here](https://wasm-examples-ntnu.pages.dev/).
 For more details about them, check the README in each example folder.
 - [Hello World in C](/simple_example_c)
 - [Hello World in Zig](/simple_example_zig)
 - [Running Python in the browser](/python_examples)